Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Dynamic graph HAC lower bounds

 \begin{theorem} Suppose for some constant $c > 0$ that we can solve dynamic / incremental / decremental $O(n^c)$-approximate HAC under complete linkage or weighted average linkage in $p(m,n)$ preprocessing work, $u(m,n)$ update work, and $q(m,n)$ query work.
 Then we can solve dynamic / decremental / incremental SubConn with $\tilde{O}(m) + p(\tilde{O}(m),\tilde{O}(n))$ processing work, $u(\tilde{O}(m),\tilde{O}(n))$ update work, and $q(\tilde{O}(m),\tilde{O}(n))$ query work.
 The same relationship is also true between \#HAC and ConnSub. \end{theorem}

-In the appendix, we also give a reduction from SubConn to average-linkage HAC.
-Due to the large size of the HAC instance resulting from the reduction, however, the only lower bound the reduction gives is $\Omega(m^{1/6 - o(1)})$ update work and $\Omega(m^{1/3 - o(1)})$ query work conditional on OMv hardness. \Cref{thm:omv-to-upgma} states this result formally.
-Meanwhile, \#HAC has $\Omega(m^{1/2 - o(1)})$ update work and $\Omega(m^{1 - o(1)})$ query work conditional on OMv hardness (\cref{thm:omv-to-hac-upgma-count}) and also has lower bounds conditional on triangle detection hardness (\cref{thm:hac-upgma-count-triangle-bound}).
+In \aref{lem:subconn-to-hac-upgma}, we also give a reduction from SubConn to average-linkage HAC.
+Due to the large size of the HAC instance resulting from the reduction, however, the only lower bound the reduction gives is $\Omega(n^{1/6 - o(1)})$ update work and $\Omega(n^{1/3 - o(1)})$ query work conditional on OMv hardness.
+Meanwhile, \#HAC has $\Omega(m^{1/2 - o(1)})$ update work and $\Omega(m^{1 - o(1)})$ query work conditional on OMv hardness\noconf{ (\cref{thm:omv-to-hac-upgma-count})} and also has lower bounds conditional on triangle detection hardness\noconf{ (\cref{thm:hac-upgma-count-triangle-bound})}.

 Finally, the following theorem states $\Omega(n^{1-o(1)})$ dynamic HAC lower bounds conditional on SETH.
 The lower bounds for complete-linkage and weighted-average-linkage \#HAC come from \cref{thm:subconn-reduces-to-hac}.
 The remaining bounds come from reducing SubUnion to HAC and applying existing lower bounds on SubUnion.